w3f/polkadot-wiki/docs/learn-governance.md

 ![\Large {16.432}&space;<&space;{15.492}](https://latex.codecogs.com/svg.latex?\large&space;{16.432}&space;<&space;{15.492})

-Since the above example is a public referendum, `Super-Majority Approve` would be used to calculate the result.
-And `Super-Majority Approve` requires more `aye` votes to pass the referendum when turnout is low, therefore, based on the above result, the referendum will be rejected.
+Since the above example is a public referendum, `Super-Majority Approve` would be used to calculate the result. `Super-Majority Approve` requires more `aye` votes to pass the referendum when turnout is low, therefore, based on the above result, the referendum will be rejected.
 In addition, only the winning voter's tokens are locked.
 If the voters on the losing side of the referendum believe that the outcome will have negative effects, their tokens are transferrable so they will not be locked in to the decision.
 Moreover, winning proposals are autonomously enacted only after some enactment period.

 #### Voluntary Locking